Fire and rescue services

 For criminal issues, call 100.

-Reconsider your need to travel to Israel and the Occupied Palestinian Territories overall due to the volatile security situation, armed conflict, civil unrest and terrorism.
+Reconsider your need to travel to Israel overall due to the volatile security situation, armed conflict, civil unrest and terrorism.

-Reconsider your need to travel to Israel and the Occupied Palestinian Territories due to the volatile security situation, armed conflict, civil unrest and terrorism.
+Reconsider your need to travel to Israel due to the volatile security situation, armed conflict, civil unrest and terrorism.

-Do not travel to Gaza and areas near the border with Gaza due to armed conflict.
+Do not travel to border areas with Gaza (Palestine) due to armed conflict.

 Do not travel to border areas with Lebanon due to the volatile security situation.